SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 A hero’s swimming Move equals half his normal Move (rounded up).
 One movement while swimming equals the swimming Move, two movements equals twice the swimming Move, and so on.
-Increasing this rate likewise increases the base diﬃculty of 5 by +5 for each movement beyond the ﬁrst.
-Thus, the diﬃculty for a character to move 2 times his swimming speed is 10 (5 for the base diﬃculty plus 5 for the additional movement).
+Increasing this rate likewise increases the base difficulty of 5 by +5 for each movement beyond the ﬁrst.
+Thus, the difficulty for a character to move 2 times his swimming speed is 10 (5 for the base difficulty plus 5 for the additional movement).
 Without preparation, a character may hold his breath for a number of seconds equal to 5 times a roll of his Strength or stamina.
 Pre-oxygenating his lungs gives a character a bonus.
 The maximum any character